 Young people can use the sports hall (for the first hour) and the Thomas Gifford Room to meet up with others and chill out in their own space.
 There is a table tennis table, table football, board games and a large screen TV.
 We welcome ideas about what else young people would like to have available for their sessions.
 For further information, or to volunteer to help with these sessions please contact Daniela: firstname.lastname@example.org

 Stay and Play: Wednesdays 10-11am.
 A play group for parents and carers with their children up to 5 years.
 A range of activities offered.
-An opportunity for parents to meet and support each other and for their children to develop social, personal, language and motor skills. £3 per family.
-Run by Community Centre staff.
+An opportunity for parents to meet and support each other and for their children to develop social, personal, language and motor skills.
+Free, but with an optional suggested donation of £3 per family.
+Run by Anna Hawley.
+Biscuits and drinks available!

 Toddler Gym: Wednesdays 11.15am-12.
 A structured session for 2½ – 5 year olds, accompanied by a parent/carer, aimed at developing physical and social skills, building confidence and having fun.
 Run by Jason Biles. £3 per child £5 for two.